Morgs27/mythelix/README.md

 # Mythelix
 ###### Live at [mythelix.com](https://mythelix.com/Guest)

-Mythelix is intendet to be a card game where every card is unique.
+Mythelix is intended to be a card game where every card is unique.
 This can be done by using a image generation model with unique prompts to create the images.
 ![image](https://github.com/user-attachments/assets/a247d571-3fe3-47af-82d8-50defcde85fa)

 This repo contains the public facing website for the game allowing users to view their collection and create cards.